Performer at TONE Juneteenth Festival. | Noah Stewart

 So, why celebrate Juneteenth in Memphis?

-We celebrate Juneteenth out loud, from Beale St. to Orange Mound.
-Playing music by Black artists, hosting festivals that drip in red, black, and green, the smell of barbecue gracing the air, and the memories we get to create that last us a lifetime.
+We celebrate Juneteenth out loud, from Beale Street to Orange Mound.
+Playing music by Black artists, hosting festivals that drip in red, black and green, the smell of barbecue gracing the air, and the memories we get to create that last us a lifetime.

-Memphis, the city that gave us Beale St. where we had the liberty to exercise Black creativity through music; giving birth to rock n’ roll, home to the blues, and the expansion of hip hop culture that has given us so many of our favorite artists.
+Memphis, the city that gave us Beale Street where we had the liberty to exercise Black creativity through music – giving birth to rock n’ roll, home to the blues and the expansion of hip-hop culture that has given us so many of our favorite artists.

 So if you don’t listen to me and know why you should spend Juneteenth with us, then listen to Louis Armstrong as he sang in Beale Street Blues, “I’d rather be there than anyplace I know.”